chen42/presentations/antiviral.md

 ---
 ## Objectives

-1. Identify the <span style="background-color:yellow">steps in the viral replication process</span> that provide targets for antiviral therapy.
+1. Identify the <span style="background-color:white">steps in the viral replication process</span> that provide targets for antiviral therapy.

-2. Understand the <span style="background-color:yellow">current guidline for HIV/AIDS treatment. </span>
+2. Understand the <span style="background-color:white">current guidline for HIV/AIDS treatment. </span>

-3. Understand the <span style="background-color:yellow">current Initial Combination Regimens</span> for drug Naive patent.
+3. Understand the <span style="background-color:white">current Initial Combination Regimens</span> for drug Naive patent.

-4. Describe the mechanism of action and significant pharmacological properties of the <span style="background-color:yellow">six major classes</span> of antiretroviral (anti-HIV) agents
+4. Describe the mechanism of action and significant pharmacological properties of the <span style="background-color:white">six major classes</span> of antiretroviral (anti-HIV) agents

 5. Recall the names of the drugs that act at each of the target steps in the replication process for both RNA and DNA viruses